artefactual/atom-docs/user-manual/import-export/csv-import.rst

 Using the command-line interface (CLI)
 --------------------------------------

-For larger :term:`accession record` imports (e.g. those with 1,000 or more rows), we recommend using the command-line task to import your CSV file.
+For larger :term:`accession record` imports (e.g. those with 100 or more records), we recommend using the command-line task to import your CSV file.

 **Example use** - run from AtoM's root directory: